Rightpoint/RZTweenSpirit/README.md

 An object which implements the `RZTween` protocol simply has the ability to return a value for a particular point along a timeline.
 There are only two methods in the protocol:

 - **`+ (Class)valueClass;`**
 	- Returns the class represented by values produced by this tween.
-This is used by the animator for introspection and type-checking.
+This can be used for type-checking, as it is with `RZKeyFrameTween`.
 - **`- (id)tweenedValueAtTime:(NSTimeInterval)time;`**
 	- Return a value of the type returned by `valueClass` for the provided time.